Skip to main content

 How you know if you’ve over-contributed

-If you’ve over-contributed, the CRA will send out an “excess amount letter,” which will instruct you to remove the excess immediately, if you haven’t already done so.
-You might also receive a “proposed TFSA return", where the CRA calculates the amount of tax you're likely to owe, based on information provided to the CRA by the TFSA holders' financial institutions.
+If you’ve over-contributed, the CRA will send you an “excess amount letter,” which will instruct you to remove the excess immediately, if you haven’t already done so.
+You might also receive a “proposed TFSA return,” in which the CRA calculates the amount of tax you're likely to owe, based on information provided to the CRA by the TFSA holders' financial institution.

 How to fix TFSA over-contributions